The

 needs.

-A Tale of Two Crises: We
+A Tale of

-will soon face an energy crisis that
+will all too soon face an energy crisis

-could potentially devastate the
+that could potentially devastate the

-world’s economy as global oil supply
+world’s economy as global oil demand

-peaks.
-We are also facing the unparalleled
+exceeds supply.
+We are also facing the

 threat of global warming.